Pushkar1199/reunion/README.md

 POST /api/comment/{id} add comment for post with {id} by the authenticated user.

-Input: Comment
+Input: Comment<br/>
-Return: Comment-ID
+Return: Comment-ID<br/>
 GET api/posts/{id} would return a single post with {id} populated with its number of likes and comments

 GET /api/all_posts would return all posts created by authenticated user sorted by post time.

 RETURN: For each post return the following values
-id: ID of the post
+-id: ID of the post
-title: Title of the post
+-title: Title of the post
-desc: Description of the post
+-desc: Description of the post
-created_at: Date and time when the post was created
+-created_at: Date and time when the post was created
-comments: Array of comments, for the particular post
+-comments: Array of comments, for the particular post
-likes: Number of likes for the particular post
+-likes: Number of likes for the particular post